 Safety Alternatives for Owners and Operators of Regulated Equipment

-An Alternative Safety Approach or ASA provides a variance to existing regulations, codes or standards.
-This is done by approving a safety management system or plan that details alternative methods to achieving an equivalent or superior level of safety.
+ASA agreements provide a variance to existing regulations, codes or standards, when a safety management system or plan is proposed detailing alternative methods to achieving an equivalent or superior level of safety.
+Such plans or systems are then used as the framework for regulatory assessment and compliance.
+Unlike all other regulations within the SSA, the adoption of an ASA is optional.

-- An Equivalent Standard Approach (ESA): A limited-scope alternative safety approach that applies to a limited aspect of an installation or operation.
+- An Equivalent Standard Approach (ESA) which usually applies to one aspect of an installation or operation.